coda/packs-sdk/docs/tutorials/get-started/cli.md

 ## Install and use the Pack

-Your new Pack is now available to use in all your docs, and you can install it just any other Pack.
+Your new Pack is now available to use in all your docs, and you can install it just like any other Pack.
 Let's create a new document and install it:

 1. Open [Coda][coda_home] in your browser.